Questions and Answers on Frequently Asked Questions: Balancing lake and Groundwater – additional balancing lake De Onlanden.

 Does the additional space in the balancing lake impact groundwater?

-The flood embankments De Onlanden are being raised so that extra water can be temporarily stored during extreme weather conditions — on average once every 25 years, for around 5 to 10 days.
-The water will then flow in a controlled manner towards the sea.
+The flood embankments in De Onlanden are being raised so that extra water can be stored temporarily during extreme weater, on average once every 25 years for about 5 to 10 days.
+Afterwards, the water will flow in a controlled manner toward the sea.

-Research shows that this will have no lasting effect on the groundwater level.
-In some areas, the water level may rise slightly for a short period, but the water authority measures to prevent any inconvenience.
+Studies have demonstrated that this has no lasting effect on the groundwater level.
+In some areas, the water level may rise slightly for a short time, but the water authority takes measures in those areas to prevent any inconvenience.

-When the extra balancing lake is used balancing lake only in cases of extreme precipitation), the soil is already saturated due to the extreme rainfall.
-The water level then rises everywhere, including outside De Onlanden.
-In dry conditions, it actually falls.
-A geohydrological analysis shows that the changes in water levels are limited and temporary, with no structural consequences for surrounding residential areas.
+When the additional balancing lake is used, which only occurs during extreme rainfall, the ground is already saturated from the heavy rain.
+In that case, the water level rises everywhere, including outside De Onlanden.
+During droughts, it actually drops.
+A hydrogeological analysis shows that changes in water levels are limited and temporary, with no structural consequences for surrounding residential areas.